jameskaupert/learning-stuff/aws-ccp-exampro/06-global-infrastructure.md

 Fault level = collection of fault domains.
 Can be scoped however (servers in a rack, rack in a datacenter, room in a datacenter, entire datacenter...)

-AWS abstracts fault level so you don't have to worry about it.
+AWS abstracts fault level so you don't have to worry about it (an AWS region would be a fault level).
 Azure does not (you get to pick)